 butalbital/aspirin/caffeine - oral, Fiorinal (cont.)

 HOW TO USE: Take this medication by mouth, usually every 4 hours as needed or as directed by your doctor.
 Do not take more than 6 capsules/tablets in a 24-hour period.
 Take with a full glass of water (8 ounces or 240 milliliters) unless your doctor directs you otherwise.
-Do not lie down for at least 30 minutes after taking this medication.
+Do not lie down for at least 10 minutes after taking this medication.
 To help prevent stomach upset, take it with food or milk.The dosage is based on your medical condition and response to therapy.
 This medication works best if it is used as the first signs of a headache occur.
 If you wait until the headache has worsened, the medication may not work as well.This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as nausea/vomiting, mental/mood changes, seizures) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.Though very unlikely, abnormal drug-seeking behavior (addiction) is possible with this medication.
 To lessen the risk of becoming addicted, do not increase your dose, take it more frequently, or take it for a longer time than prescribed.
+Use the smallest effective dose.
 Properly stop the medication when so directed.Inform your doctor if you notice increased use of this medication, a worsening of headaches, an increase in the number of headaches, the medication not working as well, or use of this medication for more than 2 headache episodes a week.
 Your doctor may need to change your medication and/or add a separate medication to prevent the headaches.

 SIDE EFFECTS: Nausea, vomiting, stomach upset, gas, shaking (tremor), lightheadedness, dizziness, or drowsiness may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.To lower your risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes, fainting, fast/irregular heartbeat, increased thirst/urination, hearing changes (e.g., ringing in the ears), easy bruising/bleeding, signs of infection (e.g., fever, persistent sore throat), heartburn, discomfort when swallowing, dark urine, yellowing eyes/skin, change in the amount of urine, unusual tiredness.Seek immediate medical attention if any of these rare but very serious side effects occur: black stools, severe stomach/abdominal pain, vomit that looks like coffee grounds, slurred speech, weakness on one side of the body.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.